 His peace lasted only three years.
 When the Dominator-controlled Earthgov sensed the impending re-formation of the Legion, they hired Roxxas the Butcher to prevent it.
 Roxxas decided to kill one Legionnaire, then finish the rest in one fell swoop when they attended his funeral.
 He chose Blok as his target and the huge, half-sleeping Legionnaire was too slow to avoid Roxxas's weapons, nor could his normally invulnerable body stand up to weapons designed specially for it.
 Blok would have been pleased to know that Roxxas's plan failed.
 Instead of preventing the Legion from re-forming, Blok's death accelerated it, and the assembled Legionnaires captured Roxxas before planning his funeral.
 The eventual revelation that Earthgov hired Roxxas was a major factor in the exposure and downfall of the Doniminion's control over Earth.
 Blok was buried with honors on Shanghalla.

 Blok has no known counterparts on any parallel Earths.
-On Earth-247 (which was destroyed in the Infinite Crisis), the planet Dryad was destroyed by the Elemental named Brika (Rrox), in Legionnaires #71-72 (1999).
+In the Reboot continuity (destroyed in the Infinite Crisis), the planet Dryad was destroyed by the Elemental named Brika (Rrox), in Legionnaires #71-72 (1999).
 No other Dryad natives were introduced.